Scientist and engineer with a primary focus on brain circuit modification to allow novel cognitive abilities.

 Cofounded Halo Neuroscience in 2012; An Andreessen Horowitz backed company currently conducting clinical trials of neural stimulation hardware for noninvasive cognitive augmentation and repair.

 Left Halo in 2014 to develop additional disruptive approaches to cognitive modification.
-The first of these is Mynd, an app that subconsciously changes a user's thoughts and behavior via psychological engineering.
+The first of these is Mynd, an app that subconsciously changes a user's habits and behavior via psychological engineering.
 Mynd is backed by prominent angel investors Christophe Maire and Amol Sarva.

 My work has been noted on BBC Radio, Wired, IEEE spectrum, and other prominent magazine, books, and websites.